dotnet/diagnostics/documentation/design-docs/eventcounters.md

 ### Consuming out-of-proc

 Consuming EventCounters out-of-proc is also possible.
 For those that are familiar with ETW (Event Tracing for Windows), you can use ETW to capture counter data as events and view them on your ETW trace viewer (PerfView, WPA, etc.).
 You may also use `dotnet-counters` to consume it cross-platform via EventPipe.
+You can also use TraceEvent to consume these.

 #### dotnet-counters